craftcodesolutions/ourcanteennbackend/app/api/user/res/[restaurentId]/ROUTE_DOC.md

-# Get Restaurant Details and Menu
+# Get Restaurant Details and Categorized Menu

 **Endpoint:**
 `GET https://ourcanteennbackend.vercel.app/api/user/res/[restaurentId]`

 ## Description
-Returns the full details of a single restaurant (by its ID) and all menu items for that restaurant, with cuisine and institute names resolved.
+Returns the full details of a single restaurant (by its ID) and all menu items for that restaurant, categorized by cuisine.
+Cuisine and institute names are resolved.

 ## Authentication
 - Requires a valid JWT token in the `Authorization` header: